wasmCloud/wadm/README.md

 ### Modifying applications

 **wadm** supports upgrading applications by deploying new versions of manifests.
-Try changing the manifest you created above by updating the number of replicas.
+Try changing the manifest you created above by updating the number of instances.

 ```yaml
 <<ELIDED>>